The executive team is the senior staff team responsible for the day-to-day running of the IET.

 His professional career has been with Experian Plc where he was a member of the Global Operating Board and Managing Director for all operations in EMEA and Asia Pacific.
 Before joining Experian, he was an Associate Partner at Andersen Consulting (Accenture), responsible for setting up and running BPO operations in Procurement and Logistics.
 His early career was spent with John Laing and International Paint.

 Nigel is a Board Member and Member of the Nominations Committee of EngineeringUK.
 He chairs the Professional Engineering Plenary Forum of the Chief Executives of all 36 licensed engineering institutions.

 Ed Almond joined the IET in 2001 as Head of Business Planning and Performance.
 Ed gained an MBA in 2004 before becoming Director of Corporate Strategy & Planning in 2005 and taking up his current role in 2006.
 Previously he worked within the John Sisk construction group and provided strategic support to the UK Board.

 In 1989 Ed commenced training as an accountant with Ernst & Young working with a wide variety of clients including McDonnell Information Systems and Leica.
 He qualified in 1992 and is now a Fellow of the Institute of Chartered Accountants in England & Wales.

 Ed trained in Biological Sciences at the University of Exeter before completing a Masters in Applied Molecular Biology at University College London.
 With a particular interest in extremely thermophilic archaebacteria, Ed undertook postgraduate research within the Chemical Engineering departments of Cornell University and the University of California at Berkeley before returning to the UK and working for the SERC at Rothamstead Research Station in 1987.

-Alison Carr was appointed as Director of Governance and Policy in March 2014.
+Simon Edwards was appointed as Director of Governance and External Engagement at the IET in August 2018.